augustofavrearg/augustofavrearg/README.md

 ## Wishes

-*Forge my path in IT as a true professional, learning more technologies every dayecho "# augustofavrearg" >> README.mdgit initgit add README.mdgit commit -m "first commit"git branch -M maingit remote add origin https://github.com/augustofavrearg/augustofavrearg.gitgit push -u origin main
+*Forge my path in IT as a true professional, learning more technologies every day

 ## Contact